Script Conflicts

 Cloudflare Rocket Loader

 Rocket Loader is a Cloudflare product that loads JavaScript asynchronously to optimize page loading times.
-This asynchronous loading can conflict with the CMP's ability to detect and dynamically control which page elements are loaded and executed according to the website visitor's consent choices.
+When Rocket Loader is enabled, we cannot guarantee that the CMP will be able to manage and block scripts correctly, because its asynchronous loading conflicts with the CMP's ability to detect and control which page elements load and execute according to consent.

-We recommend using Rocket Loader in manual mode to ensure that the Ours Privacy CMP controls which page elements are loaded and executed.
+If you use Rocket Loader, we recommend manual mode to improve the chance that the CMP can control which page elements are loaded and executed.
+Even with manual mode, we cannot guarantee correct behavior.
 Only use Rocket Loader to optimize elements that you are certain do not set any cookies or only set necessary cookies.

 Configuration Steps